yusufozturk/panther/docs/gitbook/tutorials/osquery-log-analysis.md

 Follow the instructions to create the IAM role to allow Panther to pull the data.

-Then, save the source, and enable the notifications [here](/log-processing#how-to-setup-log-analysis) to onboard osquery data.
+Then, save the source, and [enable the notifications](../log-analysis/setup.md) to onboard osquery data.

 ### Validate